fastai/nbdev/README.md

 - **Publish packages to PyPI and conda** as well as tools to simplify package releases.
 Python best practices are automatically followed, for example, only exported objects are included in `__all__`
-- **Two-way sync between notebooks and plaintext** allowing you to use your IDE for code navigation or quick edits
+- **Two-way sync between notebooks and plaintext source code** allowing you to use your IDE for code navigation or quick edits
 - **Tests** written as ordinary notebook cells are run in parallel with a single command
 - **Continuous integration** out-of-the-box with [GitHub